bacitracin/technical-interview-trivia/general_questions.md

 * What are your 3 strongest languages?

-* What is your strength in wbe development?
+* What is your strength in web development?
 What are you strong in?

 * How comfortable are you with:
   * Git/GitHub?